 - a journey.

-In short, the power of language is never more evident than when clinicians discuss serious health diagnoses.
+In short, the power of language is never more evident than when clinicians discuss death and disease.
 Unfortunately, using the wrong words can lead to misunderstandings, confusion and suffering.

 So let’s sit with the uncomfortable nature of what we’re experiencing, rather than inaccurately describe it.
 Patients deserve sensitivity, honesty and words that reflect the sacredness of the experience.
 Leave fighting language on the battlefield where it belongs.